Application

 Investigate infection and candidate treatments with Organ-on-a-Chip technology

-Organ-on-a-Chip technology’s complex 3D architecture, along with mechanical forces induced by flow and stretch, present a more physiologically relevant alternative to modeling infectious disease.
-This allows researchers to investigate the contribution of individual parameters— such as flow, stretch, or epithelial-endothelial cell interactions—to the infection process.
-Scientists are using our Organ-Chip models to study host-pathogen interactions, investigate progression of bacterial and viral infections, and evaluate the efficacy of treatments for infections including COVID-19.
+Organ-on-a-Chip technology’s complex 3D architecture, along with mechanical forces induced by flow and stretch, presents a more physiologically relevant model for infectious disease.
+This allows researchers to investigate the contribution of individual parameters—such as flow, stretch, or epithelial-endothelial cell interactions—to the infection process.
+Scientists are using Emulate human Organ-Chip models to study host-pathogen interactions, investigate the progression of bacterial and viral infections, and evaluate the efficacy of treatments for infections including COVID-19.

 Bacterial INFECTION